James Barbour: Secretary of War

 Following Adams' inauguration on March 4, 1825, fellow Senators confirmed Barbour as Secretary of War and Henry Clay as Secretary of State.
 The War Department's primary functions were managing the army and overseeing Indian affairs.

-Barbour soon came into conflict with Governor George Troup of Georgia, who wanted to evict Creek Indians from 5 million acres (20,000 km²) of land.
+Barbour soon came into conflict with Governor George Troup of Georgia, who wanted to evict Creek Indians from 5 million acres (20,000 km2) of land.
 Northern Creeks had supported Britain in the War of 1812, and Georgia planters had engaged in the Red Stick War to acquire Southern Creek lands.
 However, those Southern Creeks assimilated and supported the Americans during the war.
 Governor Troup's partially-Creek cousin William McIntosh had signed the Treaty of Indian Springs (1825), purporting to relinquish tribal lands in exchange for $200,000 for himself and installments totaling $200,000 for five other signatories.
 The U.S. Senate approved it by one vote on March 7, but tribal members protested vehemently, sentenced McIntosh to death, and killed him.

 President Adams renegotiated the Treaty of Washington (1826) on slightly more favorable terms to the native peoples.
 Both treaties provided for removal west of the Mississippi (as President Jackson would later do the Cherokee Indians on the Trail of Tears).
 Governor Troup was upset that the second treaty allowed some Creek to remain in Georgia and began a survey to prepare to sell those remaining lands and threatened to call out the militia.
 At that point, the federal government ceased protecting the Indians.
 All Creeks' lands were seized, and all Creeks removed from Georgia by 1827.

 Diplomat

 By 1826, President Adams was deeply unpopular compared to his opponent in 1824 (and presumptive in 1828), Andrew Jackson, as was Secretary of State Clay.
-Although some advocated Barbour as a vice-presidential candidate in the upcoming 1828 elections, Barbour sought an appointment as Minister to England.
+Although some advocated Barbour as a vice-presidential candidate in the upcoming 1828 elections, Barbour sought an appointment as Minister to Great Britain.
 Critics claimed Barbour sought a "harbor in the storm" from the upcoming election.

 Nonetheless, European intellectuals accepted the new ambassador.

-During the 1820s, Barbour was a member of the Columbian Institute for the Promotion of Arts and Sciences, as were Andrew Jackson, John Quincy Adams, and other prominent military and medical professionals.
+During the 1820s, Barbour was a member of the Columbian Institute for the Promotion of Arts and Sciences, as were other prominent military and medical professionals.
 On July 1, 1828, Barbour received an honorary LL.D. from the University of Oxford.